What Makes a Great Email Marketing Analytics Report

 In the lead capture process, collect as much useful demographic information as possible and preferences based on your client’s product offering.

-By setting up your client’s email list this way, you’ll be able to segment data, target specific groups, and market more effectively.
-Take it from other marketers–subscriber segmentation is the most effective marketing strategy you can put in place.
+By setting up your client’s email list this way, you’ll be able to segment data, target specific groups, create relevant subject lines, and market more effectively.
+Take it from other marketers–subscriber segmentation is the most effective strategy you can put in place.

-The ability to segment your audience and create buyer personas can help determine what kind of content to create for each step.
-Segmenting these customers into appropriate email marketing lists helps businesses target these groups more effectively. –Bryan Lozano
+The ability to segment audience and create buyer personas can help an email marketer determine what kind of content to create for each step.
+Segmenting these customers into appropriate email marketing lists helps businesses target these groups more effectively.

-As Lozano explains, “Customers need information to move them to the next buying cycle stage, and pushing the right email content can do just that.
+As Lozano explains, “Customers need information to move them to the next buying cycle stage, and pushing relevant content can do just that.
 It's about moving these prospects down your sales funnel–not as quickly as possible, but as efficiently as possible.”

 2. Decide on Your Client’s Goals and KPIs beforehand

 Not all data is created equally (and by now, you probably know the importance of distinguishing metrics vs. KPIs).
-To create an email marketing analytics report that your clients will value, understand their long-term strategic goals, and which email marketing metrics are most applicable.
+To create an email marketing metrics report that your clients will value, have a 1:1 meeting and understand their long-term strategic goals.
+That way, you'll decide which email metrics are most applicable from the get-go.

-For example, a client interested in driving website traffic may pay close attention to email clicks.
-On the flip side, another client that wants to boost online sales would likely focus on conversions.
+For example, a client interested in driving website traffic may pay close attention to clicks and number of emails opened.
+On the flip side, another client that wants to boost online sales would likely focus on click through rate and conversion rate.
 Take each client’s goals on a case-by-case basis, narrow down which email marketing metrics are worth reporting on, and contextualize insights as much as possible.

 Wondering where to begin?
-Here are a few email marketing metric examples and why they’re important to highlight in email marketing reports.
+Here are a few important email marketing metric examples and a few reasons why they’re important to include in reports.

-Clickthrough rate is an essential metric for email marketers as it shows you how many people are interested in your content and want to learn more about what you're offering. –Bryan Lozano
+Click through rate is an essential metric for email marketers.
+It shows you how many people are interested in your content and want to learn more about what you're offering, which is especially important to drive your conversion rate.

 Engagement Rate

-I believe in focusing on conversions and those engagements like clicking, donating, registering, purchasing, and sharing that suggest the perception of value of your recipient. –Seth Giammanco
+I believe in focusing on conversion rate and those engagements like clicking, donating, registering, purchasing, and sharing that suggest the perception of value of your recipient.

 Bounce Rate

-• Any potential improvements that could be addressed on your end (e.g., verifying your client’s domain so emails don’t end up in spam folders)
+• Any potential improvements that could be addressed on your end.
+For example:

-• Whether your client’s email list needs cleaning up (if you observe an unusually high bounce rate)
+• Whether your client’s email list needs cleaning up if you observe an unusually high bounce rate or spam complaints after sending an email campaign (e.g., removing invalid email addresses)

 A marginal bounce rate is expected, but remember to investigate a higher rate as this could cause issues down the line (such as account suspension).

-Bounce rate is important to keep an eye on as it can lead to issues with delivery rates down the line.
-You always want to sanitize your email lists and make sure you aren't getting high bounce rates. –Bryan Lozano
+Bounce rate is important to keep an eye on as it can lead to issues with delivered emails down the line.
+You always want to sanitize your email lists, remove fake email addresses, and make sure you aren't getting a high bounce rate or spam complain rate.

 Email List Growth